-The Deputy Director for Curriculum and Instruction recommends all assessment updates and changes.
+All assessment updates and changes are recommended by the Assistant Director for Curriculum/Whole School Curriculum Coordinator.
 The final decisions are subject to the approval of the Director.

 Responsibilities

 Senior Leaders

 Senior Leaders collaborate on these responsibilities:

 - Building a culture of learning and sharing best practices for assessment; - Organizing and developing professional development to enhance the implementation of best practices; - Providing teachers with collaborative planning time to discuss and plan the written, taught and assessed curriculum; - Ensuring that staff updates and completes their written, taught and assessed curriculum.